 The ancient feast of the Epiphany actually celebrates three events, tied together by the meaning of the word epiphany as “appearance” or “manifestation.”
 Jesus suddenly appears as who He really is–messiah and God–to the Magi, at Cana when he works his first miracle, and when he is baptized in the Jordan.
 In the early Church, Epiphany was therefore second only to Easter vigil as the time to celebrate the sacrament of baptism.
 Blessed water from those baptisms were used to bless the dwellings of the faithful, and it became customary to write over the doorposts of blessed homes “C+B+M” meaning “Christ blesses this house (Christus bendicat mansionem).”
 Since the three kings were also remembered at the same time, someone decided to give them names, and to use CBM as their initials–Caspar, Balthasar, and Melchior.
 The names stuck.

 But the fact that Matthew gives them no names is telling.
 They may be kings, but in this story they are merely supporting actors.
 They follow the true Star, the King of Kings.
 Only His name is important.
-Epiphany is not about the Magi–it’s all about Jesus.
+The Feast of the Epiphany is not about the Magi–it’s all about Jesus.

-This post on the Magi or kings Caspar, Balthasar, Melchior, and their three gifts of gold, frankincense and myrrh is a reflection on the scripture readings for the Solemnity of the Epiphany.
-This feast traditionally occurs on January 6 and has the same readings for cycles A, B, and C (Isaiah 60:1-6; Psalm 72; Ephesians 3:2-6; Matthew 2:1-12).
+This post focuses on the Magi or kings Caspar, Balthasar, Melchior, and their three gifts of gold, frankincense and myrrh.
+Thus, it is a reflection on the scripture readings for the Solemnity of the Epiphany.
+This feast traditionally occurs on January 6.
+Note that the same readings are used for cycles A, B, and C (Isaiah 60:1-6; Psalm 72; Ephesians 3:2-6; Matthew 2:1-12).